angelajt/angelajt.github.io/content/posts/backyard-birds/index.md

 > *Haemorhous mexicanus*

-House finches are native to western North America, where they live in a a wide variety of habitats ranging from urban to rural areas, and from dry deserts to forests.
+House finches are native to western North America, where they live in a wide variety of habitats ranging from urban to rural areas, and from dry deserts to forests.
 These red-headed birds can now be found increasingly throughout the US as people introduced them to urban areas in the eastern US in the mid 20th century.
 Their song is a long, continuous warble of varied notes.

 ---